Andy-Bell/cv/Readme.md

 ## Andy Bell

-Back-end loving software developer, with a preference towards new and exciting technologies and approaches.
+Passionate software developer, with a preference towards new and exciting technologies and approaches.

 Ideally looking for a junior back-end developer role, with a team that constantly looks forward at new developments in technology.

-A sentence about who and what you are.
-Then a sentence about what you've achieved.
-And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

 ## Skills